atari-monk/py-scripting/docs/story.md

 - i dont want to use re or any library, just simple text processing
 - input and output clearly shows what comments can be cleared
 - there is many exeptions so i detect them and skip such cases
-- one function handles just one type of comments
 - if it is not simple it wont work

 ## tests in py